• Skip to primary navigation

 However, Demerara sugar works well as a substitute because it has a similar color and texture.

-In addition, the molasses flavor of Demerara sugar can enhance the flavor of some baked goods.
+In addition, the molasses flavor of Demerara sugar can improve the flavor of some baked goods.

 It can be used as a 1:1 substitution for sanding sugar, providing a similar level of sweetness and adding a hint of caramel taste to your treats.